DjangoGirls/tutorial-extensions/en/homework/README.md

 The line `    posts = Post.objects.filter(published_date__isnull=True).order_by('created_date')` makes sure that we take only unpublished posts (`published_date__isnull=True`) and order them by `created_date` (`order_by('created_date')`).

 Ok, the last bit is of course a template!
-Create a file `blog/templates/blog/post_draft_list.html` and add the following:
+Create a new template file `post_draft_list.html` and add the following:

+{% filename %}blog/templates/blog/post_draft_list.html{% endfilename %}
 ```django
 {% extends 'blog/base.html' %}